JosephEoff/josepheoff.github.io/_posts/2019-10-06-voltagebooster.md

 For now, I'm going to pretend to be 10 years old and present to you

-# The "Art Attack" style voltage booster:
+# The "Art Attack" style voltage booster

 |What you need:|
 |--------------|